imrulkader1/Australian_Wildlife_Detection/README.md

 # Australian Wildlife Detection – Edge AI Platform

-A **autonomous wildlife monitoring system** for Australian national parks, powered by Edge Artificial Intelligence.
+An **autonomous wildlife monitoring system** for Australian national parks, powered by Edge Artificial Intelligence.
 Real-time animal detection and identification on a **Raspberry Pi 4**, bringing advanced machine learning directly to the wild.

 The solution supports conservation and ecological research by automating data collection, reducing manual fieldwork, and working even without continuous internet connectivity.